lmrtfy/lmrtfy/README.md

 * Change as little code as possible to use LMRTFY
 * Call deployed function like any other function provided by a local library

-!!! warning
-   LMRTFY is currently in an early phase.
-Things will likely change in future releases.

 ## Quickstart - TL;DR
 1. install with `pip install lmrtfy`